hafenr/vim-textobj-underscore/README.markdown

 Introduction
 ------------

+This is a fork of the original plugin.
+In this version the text objects are extended in such a way that sub words at the beginning of an underscore-separated word are also recognized by the text object.
 The textobj-underscore plugin provides two new text-objects which are triggered by `a_` and `i_` respectively.
 You can use them when you have to deal with the following type of words: